 GDPR stands for General Data Protection Regulation.
 The GDPR is a law on the data protection and privacy for all individual citizens of the European Union and the European Economic Area.
 GDPR Compliance protects the online privacy of citizens of the European Union.
 The reason nonprofits in the US and Canada may need to pay attention to this is because EU citizens may interact with nonprofits online.
 They share data on fundraising and nonprofit websites.
-GDPR compliance – what nonprofits need to know is much about creating transparency and organizing data.
+GDPR compliance for nonprofits is about creating transparency and organizing data.

 Let’s jump right to what pertains to your nonprofit.
 If your nonprofit processes the personal data of EU citizens, there are some guidelines for you to adopt.
 First things first, we’ll define what data is involved.

 Personal Data in GDPR Compliance – What Nonprofits Need to Know

 The personal data of donors, volunteers, trustees and beneficiaries is included in GDPR compliance.
 More specifically, the data GDPR compliance refers to is all personal data such as an individual’s name, email, identification numbers (ie social security number) and data pertaining to financial information.

 Listed are the specific ways personal data may be used online by nonprofits:

 - Peer-to-peer personal fundraising pages of a crowdfunding event